crazywhalecc/crazywhalecc/README.md

 And I won't exclude any other languages from contacting me, 中文, English, etc. 😃

-I work in Shanghai and do something unrelated to the coding.
+I do something unrelated to the coding.

 Good at making wheels, writing some useless scripts and crashing my own computers and servers.